Griiffiin/CISC372-Project/README.md

 GNU GCC:

-To compile the code using GNU GCC, run the following commands: gcc <optimization flag> -fopenmp <heat_Para.c or heat_serial.c> -o <serial, twothread, fourthread, or eightthread>
+To compile the code using GNU GCC, run the following command: gcc <optimization flag> -fopenmp <heat_Para.c or heat_serial.c> -o <serial, twothread, fourthread, or eightthread>

 To run the code using the batch scripts provided change the email address on line 5 and run the following commands: